syaddadSmiley/BE-WP/README.md

-## E-commerce Android Server using Gin Golang and ReactJS
+## E-commerce Android Server using Gin Golang and Flutter Android

 ### Android User Interface : [The Android UI using Flutter Framework](https://github.com/syaddadSmiley/BE_FE)